fragcolor-xyz/shards-examples/tutorials/primer/control-flow.md

     [info] [2022-07-28 23:12:59.830] [T-8028] [logging.cpp::98] [hyde] Which module would you like to practice today?
     ```

 The output remains the same but the code looks more compact!

-The common logic is in a group of shards (or `defshards`) called 'welcome' and you can invoke a `defshards` by calling its name in parentheses i.e., `(welcome)`.
+The common shards are now declared just once (with `defshards`) and given a name, 'welcome'.
+Now wherever you need this group of shards, you simply need to invoke their name in parentheses i.e., `(welcome)`, and Shards will copy and place this group of shards at the point of the invocation (this happens during the compose phase of Shards).

+!!! note
+    Ensure that you invoke the group of shards *after* you have defined them (in your wire/shard flow).
+If try invoking them before your declare `defshards`, Shards will not be able to locate the group and will throw an error (during the compose phase).

+### Passing parameters

 There is still room for improvement, though.

 See the `[]` next to the `(defshards)` name?
 That's like an input value for the `defshards` construct.
 Anything passed into it is available for the `defshards` shards to use.
 The idea is to move the remaining `(Msg)` shard too to 'welcome', but along with that pass the name as input to the `defshards`.

 For this two things need to be done - add a variable to hold the input that will come to 'welcome' - `(defshards welcome [name]...)`.
 And, pass the appropriate name when invoking 'welcome' from the wires - `(welcome "Mr. Jekyll")`, and `(welcome "Mr. Hyde")`.